 The Executive Officer and Secretary of the GVIA is Zara Lowien.
 Zara's role is extensive and spans from the paddock to the city offices of the nation's decision makers.
 She works closely with committee members, and is at the coalface of government negotiations ensuring the rights of water entitlement holders are maintained and respected.
 With a high level of expertise, confidence and passion for the industry, Zara represents the GVIA members on a range of committees and working groups on national, State and local platforms.

 The GVIA is governed by a committee of 12 irrigators, whose role is to oversee the governance of the association’s resources in the interest of all members.
 The current chairman of the GVIA is Joe Robinson.
-Deputy chairs are Mark Winter and Michael Seery, whilst Nick Gillingham is the current Treasurer.
-Committee members are Jim Cush, Peter Birch, Garry Houston, Matthew Wannan, Ross Burling, Sean Boland, Sam Heagney and Peter Glennie.
+Deputy chairs are Jim Cush, Mark Winter and Michael Seery, whilst Nick Gillingham is the current Treasurer.
+Committee members are Sarah Ball, Peter Birch, Matthew Wannan, Ross Burling, Justin McMillian, Sam Heagney and Alex Harris.
 The committee is elected annually, with the Annual General Meeting held each Spring, from which office bearers are elected.